grkn/Order_Payment_Stock_Saga_Pattern/README.md

 You can see that rabbitmq is necessary for message broker.

-Orchestration-based saga is used for implementation.
+Choreography saga is used for implementation.

 ### How to run